Kinyugo/odewel/README.md

 ### `weights_loader_fn` - The Heart of odewei

-:heartpulse: The callable that takes your model's performance to the next level! :heartpulse:
+:magic_wand: This is where the magic happens :magic_wand:

-This is where the magic happens. `weights_loader_fn` is a function that takes in the name of the sub-model and a list of strings representing the missing weights and returns a dictionary mapping weight names to tensors.
+`weights_loader_fn` is a function that takes in the name of the sub-model and a list of strings representing the missing weights and returns a dictionary mapping weight names to tensors.
 This is where you get to decide your pre-loading strategy, device, and data type.

 Here's an example of using `ShardedWeightsLoader` from the odewei library to define your `weights_loader_fn`: